 "Watching my father lose his mobility and cope with Parkinson's as it progresses, has completely changed the way my family sees things and our understanding of the disease.
 There is no cure for Parkinson's.
 The least I can do to help my father and others who are affected by Parkinson's is to raise money to help find a cure."

 A portion of all sales of beauty services and products made that day benefitted PDF.
 Makeup artists also offered free makeovers and gifts with purchases.
 The party featured food, cocktails and dessert and a raffle of beauty products.

 On February 11, 2012, Tammy Kozumplik of Holt, MI, used her hair styling talents to raise awareness and funds for PDF by hosting a Cut-a-Thon at her salon, Holt Hair and Nails.

 Since Ms. Kozumplik’s mother was diagnosed with Parkinson’s 15 years ago, she has held the cause close to her heart.
 She has looked for ways to get involved, whether by learning more about Parkinson’s or making small donations.
 Upon opening her salon Holt Hair and Nails this past August, she saw it as, “another great opportunity to pay it forward.”

-She and her four stylists donated five dollars to PDF from each cut and styling service provided between 10 AM and 6 PM.
+She and her four stylists donated five dollars to PDF from each cut and styling service on the day of her event.
 The Cut-a-Thon also featured a silent auction, with all proceeds benefitting PDF, through which cstomers bid on prizes that included gift certificates for services at the salon, a family meal out at a pizzeria and a free oil change at a car dealer.